 Over my two pregnancies, I can’t say I experienced it.

-But, I do remember the almost manic excitement of a former colleague of mine who had dedicated her entire weekend to overhauling her house for baby.
+But, I do remember the almost manic excitement an officemate had after dedicating her entire weekend to overhauling her house for baby.

 Every outlet was plugged, every corner was covered, doors and drawers were locked.
 She even brought in a professional organizer to help her better plan her apartment so it could house a high chair, stroller and everything else that comes with baby.

-Sure, it may seem like a good idea to wrap yourself in a safe, cozy bubble wrap.
-And, the urge to lean back at work may seem like the right thing to do when you have so much more ahead of you.
-But, being cautious with your career during pregnancy can have some tricky effects that can impact you further down the line.
+Right now, it may feel like the right time to lean back at work – you have so much ahead of you, after-all.
+At the same time, being cautious with your career during pregnancy can have some tricky effects that can impact you further down the line.

 One of the best ways to baby proof your career is to take practical and strategic steps to stay in the game once baby arrives.